bangconghuynh/qsym2/docs/docs/tutorials/bf3.md

         Inspect the eigenspectrum again and identify any large negative eigenvalues.
         Then, deduce whether changing the mode of eigenvalue comparison to *modulus* would affect the symmetry of the Slater determinant, and whether this new symmetry makes sense.

-6. Finally, inspect the `Orbit-based symmetry analysis results` subsection and do the following:
+6. Inspect next the `Orbit-based symmetry analysis results` subsection and do the following:

     - identify the overall symmetry of the Slater determinant and check that it is consistent with the dimensionality indicated by the eigenspectrum and the linear-independence threshold;
     - identify the symmetries of the densities associated with the Slater determinant;
     - identify the symmetries of several molecular orbitals of interest, and then identify their corresponding density symmetries; and
     - confirm that densities associated with degenerate or symmetry-broken wavefunctions are also symmetry-broken.

+7. Finally, move to the `Electron Density Symmetry Analysis` section and inspect the `Electron Density Symmetry Analysis` subsection to identify the symmetries of the CCSD densities.
+    Then, compare these CCSD density symmetries with the corresponding UHF density symmetries.

 ## Cationic BF₃